jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/17_conclusion.md

 title: "17.
 Conclusion"
 checklist:
     text: |
-        A.  Usefulness of the work
+        17a.
+Usefulness of the work

-        B.  Sustainability
+        17b.
+Sustainability

-        C.  Potential for spread to other contexts
+        17c.
+Potential for spread to other contexts

-        D.  Implications for practice and for further study in the field
+        17d.
+Implications for practice and for further study in the field

-        E.  Suggested next steps
+        17e.
+Suggested next steps
 ---

 ## What to write